-- selecting only one eligible adult and one eligible child per dwelling - using well-tested and well-proven questionnaires - using professional, trained interviewers to conduct the interviews - making an appointment to conduct each interview at a time that suits the respondent and their family - having the option of using a proxy respondent where would-be respondents living in private dwellings have severe ill health or cognitive disability.
+- selecting only one eligible adult and one eligible child per dwelling - using well-tested and proven questionnaires - using professional, trained interviewers to conduct the interviews - making an appointment to conduct each interview at a time that suits the respondent and their family - having the option of using a proxy respondent where would-be respondents living in private dwellings have severe ill health or cognitive disability.

-The New Zealand Health and Disability Multi-Region Ethics Committee granted approval for the NZHS (MEC/10/10/103) in 2011.
+The New Zealand Health and Disability Multi-region Ethics Committee (MEC) approved the NZHS 2017/18 (MEC reference: MEC/10/10/103).